 To ensure that the AIHW is supplied with a useable national data set, it is essential that jurisdictions clean (edit) the data they receive from service providers before they transfer it to the AIHW.
 The quality of the NMDS data will also be enhanced if service providers check the quality of their data before sending it to their jurisdictional health authority.
-In collating the data into a national database, the AIHW also follows a formal validation process to maximise data quality (see Chapter 6).
+This can be done, for example, by jurisdictional health authorities undertaking the validation checks which are performed by the AIHW (Tables 5.3 and 5.4).
+In collating the data into a national database, the AIHW also follows a formal validation process to maximise data quality (see Section 5.4).